BlueBrain/MorphIO/doc/source/specification.rst

    :scale: 100 %
    :alt: soma two point

 Soma is a cylinder with those two points as centers of the cylinder's bases.
+A point in this case defines a circle for the cylinder's base.

 Soma three point Neuromorpho
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~